iodepo/odis-arch/graphOps/deployment/qlever/README.md

 and be able to see the UI on port 8176.

 ## Update Support

-Two important features that are currently still missing, but will be added soon: (1) only a single update per request is allowed, not multiple updates that are treated atomically (that is, they either all succeed or all fail); (2) updates are not yet persistent and need to be remembered outside of QLever in case of a server crash and restart.

 As of Nov 15, 2024, the following work: